 It is postulated that patching the software, as has been widely used in industry, might more easily reveal the existence of faults by exhibiting dissimilarities among the independently generated software versions.
-This would be a valuable feature of NVS units since such a patching technique could create the potential of high risks in an originally well (and possibly elegantly) designed single version software.
-An observation from the Six-Language Project was that it appeared extremely difficult to inject similar faults which were hard-to-detect in the six programs[30].
+This would be a valuable feature of NVS units since such a patching technique could create the elegantly) designed single version software.
+An observation from the Six-Language Project was that it appeared extremely difficult to inject similar faults which were hard-to-detect in the six programs [30].
 This was due to the achieved diversity among the programs.